Software Provider or Traditional Bank? Which one should you choose for your global business?

 For businesses operating globally there’s a plethora of options to manage their financial operations to send, receive, hold and exchange funds - from traditional banks, online banks to software providers operating in the fintech space.
 To make an informed decision, you need to take into account both your business's present and future needs.
-Interestingly, a recent study conducted by Edgar, Dunn & Company found that over 72% of SMBs operating globally believe traditional banks will not be able to satisfy their needs for global payments and financial operations, while about 6 in 10 think fintechs and software providers are a better alternative.
-A combination of these findings and concerns regarding global payments - notably security, speed, and cost when moving money globally using traditional methods - suggests that SMBs around the world are in dire need of flexible solutions that can scale with them as they expand into new markets and are tailored to their needs.
+Interestingly, a recent study conducted by Edgar, Dunn & Company found that over 72% of businesses operating globally believe traditional banks will not be able to satisfy their needs for global payments and financial operations, while about 6 in 10 think fintechs and software providers are a better alternative.
+A combination of these findings and concerns regarding global payments - notably security, speed, and cost when moving money globally using traditional methods - suggests that businesses around the world are in dire need of flexible solutions that can scale with them as they expand into new markets and are tailored to their needs.
 In this article, we will explore the pros and cons of choosing a traditional bank versus a software provider for your global financial operations and give you a list of questions to ask within your finance department to determine what’s best for you.

 Pros and cons of a traditional bank

 Traditional banks have long been regarded as secure and reliable, often the default choice for businesses expanding into new markets.
 However, their reputation doesn't always align with reality.
-While traditional banks offer a sense of stability, they often adopt a one-size-fits-all approach, providing limited flexibility to SMBs operating in diverse verticals during global expansion efforts.
+While traditional banks offer a sense of stability, they often adopt a one-size-fits-all approach, providing limited flexibility to businesses operating in diverse verticals during global expansion efforts.

 Despite their reputation, traditional banks are not immune to failures or downtimes, which can disrupt daily operations and impede access to essential financial services.
 Due to intermediaries involved at every stage of the payment process, traditional banks are also known for slow and expensive international payments.
 Lack of transparency around fees can have a detrimental effect on cash flow and impact the bottom line.
 There is also the disadvantage of limited hands-on support and onboarding with traditional banks.
 Due to the size of their operations, it may be difficult to get the answers and support you need in a straightforward and timely manner.